You will find below Metatogger documentation, in the form of frequently asked questions.

 It is however possible to force the conversion to one of the minor versions of the ID3 v2 standard.
 The JSON file of Metatogger's advanced parameters, accessible by clicking on Edit advanced settings... under the File tab of the ribbon, contains two parameters: MinID3Version set to

-id3v23.
 Please note however that some ID3 tags can only be registered in ID3 v2.4 because they are new in this version: RELEASEDATE, TAGGINGDATE, MOOD, PRODUCEDNOTICE, ALBUMSORT, TITLESORT, ARTISTSORT.
-Consequently, Metatogger will ignore the MaxID3Version parameter if respecting it results in not being able to register these tags.
+Similarly, the Genre tag(s) must be chosen from a closed list of choices in the v2.2 and v2.3 standard.
+Consequently, Metatogger will ignore the MaxID3Version parameter if respecting it results in not being able to register certain tags or tag values.

 For technical reasons related to the use of XAML and/or to comply with the Vorbis Comment standard, the following characters cannot be used in tag names: